top of page

 • This Section describes in more detail the concepts of TPM and covers information about the 8 pillars of TPM, the 16 major loss types for a discrete manufacturing operation, and the 8 major loss types for Process manufacturing.
 Each loss type is clearly defined.

-• 16 major losses for Discrete Manufacturing - A very detailed description of losses is represented in a figure where the 16 losses are grouped into worker efficiency, Equipment efficiency, and 3 general class losses.
+• 16 major losses for Discrete Manufacturing - A great description of losses is represented in a figure where the 16 losses are grouped into worker efficiency, Equipment efficiency, and 3 general class losses.
 This is followed by a clear description of each of the 16 defined losses.

 Clause 5 Key performance indicators (KPIs) and Key activity indicators (KAI)